 information in order to manipulate the process of peer review is strictly prohibited.

-Authors publishing a paper with Biolife should certify that (i) all those mentioned in the list
+Authors publishing a paper with Biolife should certify that:

 The editor or peer reviewer of any Biolife publication shall evaluate manuscripts on their